zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 In the time between block 250 and block 500, there is a 50% chance that there will be a 1 pbit. whoever finds that would need to give up about ~375 block rewards to have  1/2 bit influence over the putcome
 And they are adding log2(500) = 8 bits of entropy.

-In the time between block 125 and block 250, there is a 50% chance that there will be a 1 pbit. whoever finds that would need to give up about ~187 block rewards to have  1/4 bit influence over the putcome
-And they are adding log2(500) = 8 bits of entropy.
 ....

 In between block 0 and block 0, there is a 50% chance that there will be a 1 pbit. whoever finds it would need to give up 1/2 a block reward to have any influence. but there is ((1/2)^10) bit influence over the outcome